FireTail-io/firetail-appsync-lambda/README.md

 - A Go installation - see the [Download and Install instructions at go.dev](https://go.dev/doc/install)
 - The Serverless CLI - see [Setting Up Serverless Framework With AWS at serverless.com](https://www.serverless.com/framework/docs/getting-started)
-- An account and organisation on the Firetail SaaS - visit [firetail.app](https://firetail.app) to get started